 When the first Industrial bakeries came into being, batch mixers could satisfy the bakers needs and wants.
 However, as food demand grew so did the size of the food production factories and conclusively production output.
 As a result, newer technologies can produce larger quantities of dough (up to 12.000 kg/hr) in one and the same system.
-These continuous dough solutions are fully automated and require almost no manpower (Sobatech’s dark-room principle), accurate recipe control and a consistent product quality.
+These continuous mixing systems are fully automated and require almost no manpower, have an accurate recipe control and a consistent product quality.

-The answer is that until around 20 years ago, the bulk handling and metering technologies were not advanced enough to feed the mixer at rates high enough to meet the demand of the continuous mixing process.
-The past two decades, these technology (for bulk handling and metering) have advanced immensely enabling an extremely accurate dosing of seperate ingredients into the continuous mixing system.
+The answer is that until around 20 years ago, the ingredient handling and weighing technologies were not advanced enough to feed the mixer at rates high enough to meet the demand of the continuous mixing process.
+The past two decades, this technology has advanced immensely enabling an extremely accurate dosing of seperate ingredients into the continuous mixing system.
 Consequently, more and more bakeries question whether to choose batch or a continuous mixer.